AnMed Health Improves File Transfer Stability and Enjoys Significant Cost Savings Thanks to MFT

-"Our old FTP server did not have SFTP, so everything had to be encrypted," said Nanney.
+"Our old FTP server did not have SFTP, so everything had to be encrypted," Nanney explained.
 This was a problem since most of her vendors have migrated to SFTP.

-"We do transfers with vendors now that would not have been possible without GoAnywhere," said Nanney.
+"We do transfers with vendors now that would not have been possible without GoAnywhere," Nanney said.